Werner-Staeblein/Project-5/README.md

 A data cleaining pipeline was prepared to address missing values.

-Continuous Variables such as ['LotFrontage'] and ['BedroomAbvGr#] with missing values have been imputed with the mean as there were no large outliers and to keep the imputed values with the range of observed values in the dataset.
+Continuous Variables such as ['LotFrontage'] and ['BedroomAbvGr'] with missing values have been imputed with the mean as there were no large outliers and to keep the imputed values with the range of observed values in the dataset.

 Continuous Variables with skewness in the data such as ['2ndFlrSF'] and ['MasVnrAreaand'] with missing values have been imputed with the median.